justinsunho/leesreview.com/content/pages/sat.md

       weeks of instruction and help</li></ul>
 signUp:
   subtitle: Reminder
-  title: Sign up for our Summer SAT program!
+  title: Sign up for our Winter SAT program!
-  description: We still have in-person and online spots available for our Summer
+  description: We still have in-person and online spots available for our Winter
     SAT courses.
 Sign up today!
   buttonText: Sign Up
   buttonLink: https://leesreview.com/contact